-The approach presented here has been applied in a number of geothermal projects providing significant benefits for the asset owner and the safety of their operators.
+It has been applied in a number of geothermal projects providing significant benefits for the asset owner and the safety of their operators.

-Outside the traditional elements of process safety review (HAZOP) which are well defined and understood in industry, the approach provides more definition around other SbD tools and their application to geothermal facility design.
+Outside the traditional elements of process safety review (HAZOP) which are well defined and understood in industry, the approach provides more definition around other SbD tools.
 The framework provides for an effective approach in understanding and addressing hazards early with consideration for the facility lifecycle.

 Design must consider different criteria and drivers including cost.
 The project location, with respect to local safety culture towards construction and operation, can also be a consideration.
-Including a defined safety by design framework in the engineering of geothermal facilities enables safety thinking to be considered early and in parallel with other design criteria prior to construction.

-Effective SbD outcomes can also provide life cycle cost savings to a project.
+Including a defined safety by design framework in the engineering of geothermal facilities ensures that safety thinking is considered early and in parallel with other design criteria prior to construction.
+From a life-cycle cost perspective effective SbD outcomes can also provide cost savings to a project.